Home » Recipes » Cookies » Brown Butter Snickerdoodle Recipe

 A stack of five snickerdoodle cookies is shown on a wooden tray lined with parchment paper.
 The top cookie has a bite taken out of it.
 More cookies are arranged on plates in the background.

 If you love soft and fluffy cookies, you should also check out our Pumpkin Snickerdoodles for a fall-inspired twist.
-Prefer to stick with the classics?
-You can easily skip browning the butter in this recipe and use softened butter instead for a more traditional Snickerdoodles.
+Love traditional snickerdoodles?
+Try these with brown butter.
+The nutty flavor takes them to the next level without being fussy.

 What you’ll love about this Snickerdoodles Recipe:

-• Holiday Favorite: A timeless treat that’s perfect for the holiday season or any time of year.
+• Holiday Favorite: These are great to bake for the holiday season to fill those Christmas cookie trays!
+But I like them any time of the year.

-• Chewy Center, Crisp Edges: These cookies have the perfect texture that makes them one of the best snickerdoodles.
+• Chewy Center, Crisp Edges: These cookies have the perfect texture that makes them one of the best snickerdoodles you’ll ever eat!

 You’ll need the following ingredients to make the Best Snickerdoodles Recipes: